surrenderoz/ddd/README.md

 - SSL and Certbot
     - `is_certbot_enabled: true`.
 Enables Certbot.
 If you're not using a custom SSL certificate, it is recommended to enable Certbot, otherwise the connection will not be encrypted
     - `share_email: true`.
 Provides your email to [EFF](https://www.eff.org/) (Electronic Frontier Foundation), the Certbot developer company

+### Firewall configuration

+aPuppet uses the following incoming ports which should be allowed on your firewall or forwarded via NAT:
+    - **80/TCP** - used only by certbot to renew certificates
+    - **443/TCP** - used by nginx to display the web UI
+    - **8989/TCP** - WSS protocol used by WebRTC to play the video
+    - **8089/TCP** - used by the web application to communicate with Janus server (REST API)
+	- **10000-10500/UDP** - a set of UDP ports for the RTP screencast (the port is chosen dynamically by Janus).

 ### Setup options and use cases